skypjack/entt/docs/md/entity.md

 Furthermore, it isn't necessary to announce the existence of a component type.
 When the time comes, just use it and that's all.

+## Build your own

+`EnTT` is designed as a container that can be used at any time just as a vector or any other tool would be used.
+It doesn't attempt in any way to take over on the user code base, nor to control its main loop or process scheduling.<br/>
+Unlike other more or less known models, it makes use of independent pools.
+This has some advantages and disadvantages.
+The main purpose is to provide a fully customizable tool, where users have the freedom to define pools and opaque proxies for types with specific requirements.

+The library provides a default implementation for many things and a mixin model that allows users to completely replace or even just enrich the pool dedicated to one or more components.<br/>
+The built-in signal support is an example of that: defined as a mixin, it's easily disabled if not needed.
+Similarly, poly storage is another example of how everything is customizable down to the smallest detail.

 ## Pay per use